aditsachde/confidential-witness/README.md

 # TODO

-1. Auditing scripts and public audit logs.
-2. Fetch checkpoints on startup from distributor and verify that they are signed by other witnesses instead of pure TOFU.
+1. Fetch checkpoints on startup from distributor and verify that they are signed by other witnesses instead of pure TOFU.

 With spot instances, running a witness is $10.58 per month, or currently a bit under $9 in us-east5.
 Running a witness on a normal instance costs $44.96 per month.